jmg0144/Justin-Giovatto-Portfolio/README.md

 ## Data
 The dataset contains relevant customer account data including:

-  - The state the customer is from
+  - The state of the customer.

-  - The account length of the customer
+  - The account length of the customer.

-  - the customer's area code
+  - The customer's area code.

-  - Whether or not the customer has an international plan
+  - Whether or not the customer has an international plan.

-  - Whether or not the customer has a voicemail plan
+  - Whether or not the customer has a voicemail plan.

-  - The total day, evening, night, and international minutes of the customer
+  - The total day, evening, night, and international minutes of the customer.

-  - The total day, evening, night, and international calls of the customer
+  - The total day, evening, night, and international calls of the customer.

-  - The total day, evening, night, and international charge of the customer
+  - The total day, evening, night, and international charge of the customer.

-  - The total customer service calls of the customer
+  - The total customer service calls of the customer.

-  - Whether or not the customer was 'true' or 'false' churn (true churn meaning that they have left the company, this will be the primary focus of the models)
+  - Whether or not the customer was 'true' or 'false' churn (true churn meaning that they have left the company, this will be the primary focus of the models).

-  - The data contains no missing values
+  - The data contains no missing values.

 ![Screen Shot 2021-10-12 at 5 29 28 PM](https://user-images.githubusercontent.com/66973223/137032113-ee4ab177-ea09-490a-88b2-75942a2c066e.png)